AceDataCloud/SunoAPI/docs/suno_mp4_api_integration_guide.md

 }
 ```

-As we can see, the `video_url` field in `data` is the MP4 file link corresponding to the song.
+As can be seen, the `video_url` field in `data` is the MP4 file link corresponding to the song.